Little Women: Atlanta: Season 4-6

 The fourth season premiered on December 14, 2017, with the same cast, with Samantha Ortiz promoted to a main cast member.
 However, after season four ended, Samantha and Tanya announced that they would no longer be a part of the show.
 According to Tanya, she felt as if the show did not bring positive energy into her life.
 She felt as if two seasons were enough.
 It is unclear whether Samantha had been asked to return to the show despite rumors hinting of the failed retention as her termination.

-The fifth season premiered on March 28, 2019, and featured a revamp, furthering the careers and passions of the ladies.
 The fifth season saw the departure of both Scott and Ortiz, and the return of Barlup and Fernandez after departing the series after the second season.
 Tiffany "Monie" Cashette returned as a recurring member for the fifth season, citing a move to Houston as the reason for her departure.
 Both Barlup and Fernandez departed the series a second time at the end of the fifth season.

 The sixth season premiered on January 22, 2021, with Cashette returning to the series as a main cast member, as well as Abira Greene, who had been featured for the past three seasons, promoted to a main cast member.
-This season also features the death of original cast member, Ashley "Minnie" Ross, who died on April 27, 2020 after sustaining injuries in a head-on-collision.
+This season also features the death of original cast member, Ashley "Minnie" Ross, who died on April 27, 2020, after sustaining injuries in a head-on-collision.
 Barlup and Scott return in recurring roles, and Tamera MacLaughlin joins the cast in a recurring capacity.